When you buy through our links, Nut Free may earn an affiliate commission. Includes Amazon, HealthLabs, and Personalabs.

 The plant protein used in this powder delivers all 9 essential amino acids.
 Amino acids are the building blocks of protein and they help promote the healthy development of skin, muscle, hair, and nails.
 This powder also contains naturally occurring BCAAs (branched-chain amino acids), which is great for muscle recovery.

-2. NutraVegan Plant Based Nut Free Protein Powder
+2. Runner-Up: NutraVegan Plant Based Nut Free Protein Powder

 The NutraVegan Plant Based Protein Powder (Amazon) is another great option for those that are looking for a nut free protein powder that uses plant protein.
 Like the OWYN powder, NutraVegan has probiotics mixed into its formula to help aid digestion.
 It’s advertised as smooth and creamy after being mixed with water or milk.